-- Can no longer remember how to bathe, eat, dress, or go to the bathroom independently.
+- Can't remember how to bathe, eat, dress, or go to the bathroom without help.

 - No longer knows when to chew and swallow.

-- Has trouble with balance or walking and may fall frequently.
+- Has trouble with balance or walking and may fall often.

 - Becomes more confused in the evening (sundowning) and has trouble sleeping.